gangof1/techtest/README.md

 - Method: GET
 - URL: [Base URL] /api/orders/{order id}*
 - Description: Retrieves details about a specific order specified by #id.
-- Response: JSON array of paginated orders, along with associated products, with total count and links for next/prev pages
+- Response: JSON object of paginated orders, along with associated products, with total count and links for next/prev pages
 - Response (on failure): JSON reporting error code and message

 > ##### *Please substitute {order id} with desired order #id.